Mets rally, move to 10-1 with 8th straight win

 The Mets beat the Marlins, 4-1, despite being no-hit into the seventh inning at Marlins Park.
 Pinch hitters Adrian Gonzalez (two-run single) and Michael Conforto (double immediately prior) spurred an eighth-inning rally that stood as the game-winner.
 Wheeler tossed seven innings of one-run ball in his first big-league start of the year.

 The win is the Mets’ eighth in a row.
-They are 10-1, the best record in the majors, and won every game on a road trip six games or longer for the first time since July 1991.
+They are 10-1, the best record in the majors, and went undefeated on a road trip six games or longer for the first time since July 1991.

+“I don’t even know what to say,” manager Mickey Callaway said.
+“One of the things that has been really special about this team is every player is in the dugout the whole game.
+You don’t see that often.
+Everybody is present on the bench and they feed off each other.”

+The game changed when Marlins manager Don Mattingly lifted lefthander Jarlin Garcia after six hitless innings.
+Garcia, making his first major-league start, threw a career-high 77 pitches.

 That put Wheeler in line for the win.
 Wheeler — back from a one-game, season-opening stint with Triple-A Las Vegas — cruised.
 He allowed two hits and one walk, striking out seven.
 He is the first Mets starter to last into the seventh this season.